5066 Route 222

 Verbom can manage all aspects of a tooling program.
-From strip design through final PPAP, Verbom can take the lead in part processing, tolerance feasibility studies, check fixture design, tooling design and transfer automation.
+From strip design through final Production Part Approval Process (PPAP), Verbom can take the lead in part processing, tolerance feasibility studies, check fixture design, tooling design and transfer automation.

 Automated transfer tools for a floor tunnel reinforcement.
 Verbom managed the entire tooling process and development.

 Utilizing its Finite Element Analysis (FEA) experience with Autoform, Verbom offers product development services for many clients including tools used in the manufacture of fuel tanks for hybrid sports vehicles.